fostroll/corpuscula/doc/README_CORPORA.md

 ### Adjust corpora for speech

-Usually, tools for translation speech to text produce output without any care of punctuation or letters' case of the resulting output.
+Usually, tools for translation speech to text produce output without any care of punctuation or letters' case in the resulting output.
 For morphological and syntactic parsing of such ouput, it is worth to have models trained on corpora of the same type. ***Corpuscula*** promote a simple way for such transformation of known corpora: